Super Soccer Stars: Super Soccer Stars

 Super Soccer Stars is the flagship program, with classes "based on age-specific curricula created by a combination of early childhood, soccer, and behavioral specialists."

 Soccer Stars United

 Super Soccer Stars Premier is "an advanced soccer development program for players aged 5 and older."
 The program is separated into two distinct components: a development program and a travel program.
 NY Stars United has 20 travel teams in the U8-U14 age groups.

 Super Soccer Stars: Parent & Me

 Parent & Me is a parent-child pre-soccer and movement program specifically designed for toddlers between 12 and 24 months.
-The instructors at Parent & Me, along with the puppets Mimi & Pepe, help kids to engage in physical activity in a fun way.

 Shining Soccer Stars

 The Shining Soccer Stars Program is a soccer program for children and adults with special needs.
-There is a low player-to-coach ratio in order to provide "continuous support and personal attention" to participants.

-Soccer Stars @Home

-Soccer Stars @Home virtual soccer classes bring physical classes online.
-With fully interactive, live screen sharing software, children can see their teammates and work directly with their coach.

 Philanthropic activities

 Super Soccer Stars and US-Africa Children's Fellowship (USACF) announced a partnership in 2009.
 Since then, Super Soccer Stars has held an annual drive during the American holiday season to collect T-shirts, equipment, and soccer balls to donate to USACF-sponsored partner schools in Zimbabwe.
 In the summer of 2010, 2012 and 2013, in partnership with USACF and Round Star Foundation, Super Soccer Stars sent members of its coaching team to visit these partner schools in rural Zimbabwe and teach soccer to hundreds of school children.
 In November 2013, Super Soccer Stars partnered with Round Star Foundation and the Ministry of Education in Brazil to send a group of coaches to Iraquara, Bahia to implement a 7-day "Building Soccer Bridges" teacher training and coaching education program.

 In the summer of 2009, Super Soccer Stars hosted an event at its New York City facility for the "Don't Play With the Flu" national health awareness campaign featuring U.S. women's national soccer team players Mia Hamm and Brandi Chastain.
 Hamm and Chastain participated in a coaching clinic in which they taught children about soccer and flu vaccinations.